edoardocattapan/ardo.github.io/about.md

 permalink: /about/
 ---

-This website is a list of questions whose answers are yet unkown to human knowledge.
+This is a possible collection of all questions whose true answer is yet unkown to human knowledge.

 ### Add your question